matkukla/hh-companion/README.md

 # hh-companion
-A companion app for those living in SPO Household
+A companion app designed to simplify household organization